cmg-york/mx2dtx/README.md

 - Run with `mvn exec:java -Dexec.mainClass="cmg.gReason.outputs.istardtx.mx2dtx" -Dexec.args="-f [drawio input file] -o [iStarDT-X output file]"` to convert your diagram.
 The `-o` option is optional - if omitted, the output will be printed to standard output.
 - Use `-h` option to see usage information and available options. **NOTE:** if you are using Windows PowerShell, add `--%` between `exec:java` and `-Dexec`
 - If you want to run from native java call: `java -cp target/classes cmg.gReason.outputs.istardtx.mx2dtx -f [drawio input file] -o [iStarDT-X output file]`
+- Example models can be found in `src/main/resources`

 ## Usage Notes

+- Effects contain unique predicates (rather than lists thereof).
+- Custom numeric formulae for qualities are supported only in iStarDT-X at this point.
+Prepare the formula in a text editor and paste within the `dtxFormula` attribute of qualities.
+Otherwise, ensure a tree-like hierarchy of qualities.
+Satisfaction level of a quality is the linear combination of the satisfaction levels of the origins multiplied by the contribution labels.
+- To reference goals, tasks and qualities in formulae or lists, use camel-case representation of the label in the corresponding element.
+For example goal `Have Meeting Scheduled` is referenced as `haveMeetingScheduled`.
+- Avoid special characters (including RC/LF) and formatting when labeling elements and forming lists and formulae.
 - Error checking of diagrams is minimal at this point.
 It is important that all links/connectors properly connect directly on the whole shapes.
 This can be achieved by dragging the end-point of the link on the target shape and drop it when the shape acquires a blue outline.

-- Effects contain unique predicates (rather than lists thereof).
-- Custom numeric formulae for qualities are not supported at this point.
-Ensure a tree-like hierarchy of qualities.
-Satisfaction level of a quality is the linear combination of the satisfaction levels of the origins multipled by the contribution labels.
-- To reference goals, tasks and qualities in formulae or lists, use camel-case representation of the label in the corresponding element.
-For example goal `Have Meeting Scheduled` is referenced as `haveMeetingScheduled`.
-- Avoid special characters and formatting when labeling elements and forming lists and formulae.
+## Contact

+- For bug reports and queries please contact [liaskos@yorku.ca](liaskos@yorku.ca).